dotansimha/graphql-yoga/.changeset/brave-elephants-mix.md

 })
 ```

-In `@graphql-yoga/common`'s `createServer`, we can only enable or disable multipart which is enabled by default;
+In `@graphql-yoga/common`'s `createServer`, we can only enable or disable multipart which is enabled by default.

 ```ts
 createServer({